sumnerevans/sumnerevans.com/content/posts/travel/2023-fosdem/fosdem/index.md

 arriving there, I went to get my FOSDEM t-shirt (if you don't get the shirt, did you even go?) and then I headed over to the Go dev room.

-{{< figure
-      src="./images/godevroom.jpg"
-      link="./images/godevroom.jpg"
-      target="_blank"
+{{<figure
+  src="images/godevroom.jpg"
   title="Waiting for the talks in the Go dev room to commence" caption="The organizers of the dev room did a terrific job and all of the talks that I attended were very interesting."
 >}}

 I've been using Go fairly extensively at work, and even